Chemistry & Computer Science

 Management and Marketing

 Associate Professor of Marketing Elyria Kemp, Professor of Economics Gregory Price, and Assistant Professor of Management Nicole Fuller co-authored a paper, "African Americans and COVID-19: Beliefs, Behaviors and Vulnerability to Infection," exploring the attitudes of African Americans in New Orleans toward COVID-19, social and normative conditions which affect individual behaviors, as well as access to healthcare services and COVID-19 testing.
 The work has been published in the International Journal of Healthcare Management and can be read here.

 Associate Professor of Marketing Elyria Kemp examined the unique emotional distress experienced during the coronavirus outbreak by consumers and its impact on consumption behavior.
-The research offers important insight for marketers and public policy makers in how fear and anxiety might be both tempered and mitigated during national and global emergencies.
-The work is currently under review at academic journals in related fields.
+This research resulted in an article, "Preparing for a crisis: examining the influence of fear and anxiety on consumption compliance," published in the Journal of Consumer Marketing.

 Associate Professor of Marketing Elyria Kemp and Assistant Professor of Marketing Dong-Jun Min partnered to examine the role that feelings of gratitude play in the emotional health and well-being of individuals during the coronavirus outbreak.
 Their project investigates how efforts to manage anxiety can influence prosocial behavior and the social marketing efforts of the federal government in controlling the spread of the virus, as well as the implications for addressing mental health issues and social marketing messaging during catastrophic occurrences.
 The work is currently under review at academic journals in related fields.

 Planning and Urban Studies